richamuktibodh/OS-CSE-231-Assignments/README.md

-# A collection of Assignments done in the course OPerating Systems @IIITD
+# A collection of Assignments done in the course Operating Systems @IIITD